webman-php/webman-manual/resource/doc/en/others/bin.md

 # Binary Packaging

-webman supports packaging the project into a binary file, which allows webman to run on a Linux system without the need for a PHP environment.
+Webman supports packaging projects into a binary file, allowing it to run on Linux systems without the need for a PHP environment.

 > **Note**
-> The packaged file is currently only supported to run on x86_64 architecture Linux systems and does not support macOS systems.
+> The packaged file currently only supports running on x86_64 architecture Linux systems and does not support macOS.
-> The phar configuration option in `php.ini` needs to be disabled, i.e. set `phar.readonly = 0`
+> The `php.ini` phar configuration option needs to be turned off by setting `phar.readonly = 0`.

-## Install Command Line Tool
+## Install command line tool
 `composer require webman/console ^1.2.24`

 ## Configuration Settings
 Open the `config/plugin/webman/console/app.php` file and set
 ```php
 'exclude_pattern'   => '#^(?!.*(composer.json|/.github/|/.idea/|/.git/|/.setting/|/runtime/|/vendor-bin/|/build/|vendor/webman/admin))(.*)$#'
 ```
-to exclude some unnecessary directories and files when packaging, to avoid excessive package size
+to exclude some unnecessary directories and files during packaging to avoid excessive file size.

 ## Packaging
 Run the command
 ```
 php webman build:bin
 ```
-You can also specify which version of PHP to use for packaging, for example
+You can also specify which PHP version to package with, for example
 ```
 php webman build:bin 8.1
 ```

-After packaging, a `webman.bin` file will be generated in the build directory.
+This will generate a `webman.bin` file in the build directory.

 ## Startup
-Upload the webman.bin file to the Linux server and execute `./webman.bin start` or `./webman.bin start -d` to start.
+Upload webman.bin to the Linux server and execute `./webman.bin start` or `./webman.bin start -d` to start.

 ## Principle
-* First, package the local webman project into a phar file
+* First, package the local webman project into a Phar file.
-* Then remotely download php8.x.micro.sfx to the local machine
+* Then, remotely download php8.x.micro.sfx to the local environment.
-* Concatenate php8.x.micro.sfx and the phar file into a binary file
+* Concatenate php8.x.micro.sfx and the Phar file into a binary file.

 ## Notes
-* Local PHP versions >= 7.2 can execute the packaging command
+* Local PHP versions of 7.2 and above can execute the packaging command.
-* However, only PHP 8 binary files can be packaged
+* However, only binary files for PHP 8 can be packaged.
-* It is strongly recommended to use the same local PHP version for packaging to avoid compatibility issues
+* It is strongly recommended to use the same PHP version for local and packaged versions.
+For example, if the local version is PHP 8.0, use PHP 8.0 for packaging to avoid compatibility issues.
-* The packaging will download the PHP 8 source code, but will not install it locally, and will not affect the local PHP environment
+* The packaging process will download the PHP 8 source code, but will not install it locally or affect the local PHP environment.
-* webman.bin currently only supports running on x86_64 architecture Linux systems and does not support running on macOS
+* The webman.bin currently only supports running on x86_64 architecture Linux systems and does not support macOS.
-* By default, env files are not packaged (`config/plugin/webman/console/app.php` controls the exclude_files), so the env file should be placed in the same directory as webman.bin when started
+* By default, the env file is not packaged (`config/plugin/webman/console/app.php` excludes_files control), so the env file should be placed in the same directory as webman.bin when starting.
-* During runtime, a runtime directory will be generated in the directory where webman.bin is located, used to store log files
+* During runtime, a runtime directory will be generated in the directory where webman.bin is located, which is used to store log files.
 * Currently, webman.bin does not read external php.ini files.
-If a custom php.ini is needed, please set it in the `/config/plugin/webman/console/app.php` file under custom_ini.
+If you need to customize php.ini, please set it in the `config/plugin/webman/console/app.php` file under custom_ini.

-## Download Standalone PHP
+## Downloading the Standalone PHP
-Sometimes, if you only need an executable PHP file and do not want to deploy the PHP environment, you can download the [standalone PHP here](https://www.workerman.net/download)
+Sometimes you may only want to deploy the PHP environment and only need an executable PHP file.
+Click [here](https://www.workerman.net/download) to download the [Standalone PHP](https://www.workerman.net/download).

-> **Tip**
+> **Note**
-> If you need to specify a php.ini file for the standalone PHP, use the following command: `php -c /your/path/php.ini start.php start -d`
+> If you need to specify the php.ini file for the standalone PHP, please use the following command `php -c /your/path/php.ini start.php start -d`.

 ## Supported Extensions
 bcmath